Things to do on Rottnest Island on a Day Trip

 A Dolphin watching tour is also a great thing if you like to see wildlife.
 I love Rottnest and have included it in my list of the top day trips from Perth.

 Now over to you.
 Have you been to Rotto and have a special tour or activity that you would like to add to this list?
 Share it by leaving your comment here below.

 Travel Tips for your Trip from Perth to Rottnest

-If you are visiting Perth alone, here is a quick guide for the solo traveller with what to do alone in Perth as well as prepare your day trip from Perth to Rottnest Island.
+If you visit Perth alone, here is a quick guide for the solo traveller with what to do alone in Perth and prepare your day trip from Perth to Rottnest Island.

 More Related Articles:

 First published in 2015 – last updated in March 2021